chrisstroud/chrisstroud.me/index.md

 # [Hi, I'm Chris](https://christroud.me)

 I love working at early-stage startups.
-That’s my jam.
+That's my jam.

 Most recently, I was the Director of Business Operations @ [Xola](https://www.xola.com) (B2B Vertical SaaS, 100+ people, 15M+ ARR), where I wore a lot of hats — leading BizOps, RevOps, and Analytics, reporting directly to the CEO for 7 years, and working cross-functionally with teams across Sales, Marketing, Customer Success, Engineering, and Product.